 The SDS team presents the findings of a year-long research effort to examine the value of administrative data for research, the state laws and regulations that protect these data, and the data sharing experiences of data-gathering agencies and various data user groups.
 The SDS team is joined by Oklahoma Tax Commissioner, Dawn Cash, who will share her first-hand experience tackling key barriers to sharing corporate tax data to better evaluate Oklahoma's business assistance programs.

-In the form of the report below, SDS produced guidelines and additional context to assist with users' understanding of the legislative landscape associated with developing Memorandums of Understanding for the purposes of data sharing.
+In the form of the report below, SDS produced guidelines and additional context to assist with users' understanding of the legal landscape associated with developing Memorandums of Understanding for the purposes of data sharing.

 There is a growing network of organizations that can provide further support to groups seeking to improve economic and workforce development program outcomes through more rigorous policy analysis and program evaluation.
 Some of these organizations include: